Princeton History Walks: Princeton’s Literary Century

-The library’s local history team leads this tour highlighting the last century of Princeton’s literary achievement.
-Rain date will be Nov.
+The library’s local history team leads a tour highlighting the last century of Princeton’s literary achievement.
+Rain date is Nov.
 13 at the same time.

 In 1994, Princeton University alumnus Aaron S. Madsen created a “Literary Map of Princeton, New Jersey” for the Humanities Council at Princeton University.
 This map encodes the names of more than 60 notable authors and associates them with 23 buildings in the environs of the town and University campus.
 While some locations are inaccessible on foot, many are near enough connected, that they allow for a walkable tour of the town’s literary heritage.